Progshokun/dior/README.md

-# dior
+# Dior
-My first site on github
+My first one page site on github